becarpenter/book6/pdf/baked.md

 [NIST](https://fedv6-deployment.antd.nist.gov/cgi-bin/generate-com)
-provides a method to infer whether US enterprises support IPv6 by checking its external services, such as the availability of Domain Name System (DNS) AAAA records, of an IPv6-based mail service and of the support of IPv6 on their website.
+provides a method to infer whether US enterprises support IPv6 by checking its external services, such as the availability of Domain Name System (DNS) AAAA records, an IPv6-based mail service, or the support of IPv6 on their website.
 The same method can be applied to [Chinese](http://218.2.231.237:5001/cgi-bin/generate) and [Indian](https://cnlabs.in/IPv6_Mon/generate_industry.html) enterprises.

 DNS has a good support in all cases: more than 50% of the enterprises in the three economies considered have AAAA records, a sign that IPv6 support is generally available.
-The same cannot be said or the other services that have much lower adoption.
+The same cannot be said of the other services that have much lower adoption.
 \[[RFC9386](https://www.rfc-editor.org/info/rfc9386)\] provides other
 statistics about more specific industry domains.